 This method is the fastest and easiest, particularly if you have a bucket of water ready to go.
 To trigger a flush using a bucket of water, follow these steps:

-- Start with a bucket of water of at least 1 gallon of water that you can still easily access and lift
+- Start with a bucket of water of at least one gallon of water that you can still easily access and lift

-- If this approach triggers a flush but doesn’t fully clear the toilet, wait a minute or two and then you can try again to trigger the flush a second time
+- If this approach triggers a flush but doesn’t fully clear the toilet, wait a minute or two and then you can try again to trigger the flush for a second time.

 2 – Tank Refill Method